CRR

 Parameter-Free Predictions

-This mathematical structure provides a way to study systems that exhibit memory-dependent behaviour; where past configurations influence present dynamics in ways that Markovian models might miss.
-The simulations on this site realise this three-part formalism in code, a playful way to explore the deeper mathematical, philosophical and phenomenological concept of how identity persists as change.
+This mathematical structure provides a way to study systems that exhibit memory-dependent behaviour, where past configurations influence present dynamics in ways that Markovian models may miss.
+Every simulation on this site is built as faithfully as possible to the canonical CRR formalism: the dynamics are derived, not hand-authored.
+The following exemplars demonstrate CRR across sensory physiology, physical systems, and human-AI networks.

 Why CRR?